pyvista/scikit-gmsh/CONTRIBUTING.rst

 Deprecating Features or other Backwards-Breaking Changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When implementing backwards-breaking changes within pvgmsh, care must be taken to give users the chance to adjust to any new changes.
+When implementing backwards-breaking changes within scikit-gmsh, care must be taken to give users the chance to adjust to any new changes.
 Any non-backwards compatible modifications should proceed through the following steps:

 #.
-Retain the old behavior and issue a ``pvgmshDeprecationWarning`` indicating
+Retain the old behavior and issue a ``skgmshDeprecationWarning`` indicating
    the new interface you should use.
 #.
-Retain the old behavior but raise a ``pvgmsh.core.errors.DeprecationError``
+Retain the old behavior but raise a ``skgmsh.core.errors.DeprecationError``
    indicating the new interface you must use.
 #.
 Remove the old behavior.

-Whenever possible, pvgmsh developers should seek to have at least three minor versions of backwards compatibility to give users the ability to update their software and scripts.
+Whenever possible, scikit-gmsh developers should seek to have at least three minor versions of backwards compatibility to give users the ability to update their software and scripts.

 Here's an example of a soft deprecation of a function.
-Note the usage of both the ``pvgmshDeprecationWarning`` warning and the ``.. deprecated`` Sphinx directive.
+Note the usage of both the ``skgmshDeprecationWarning`` warning and the ``.. deprecated`` Sphinx directive.

 .. code:: python

     import warnings
-    from pvgmsh.core.errors import pvgmshDeprecationWarning
+    from skgmsh.core.errors import skgmshDeprecationWarning

     def addition(a, b):
         """Add two numbers.

         .. deprecated:: 0.37.0
-           Since pvgmsh 0.37.0, you can use :func:`pvgmsh.add` instead.
+           Since scikit-gmsh 0.37.0, you can use :func:`skgmsh.add` instead.

         Parameters
         ----------